cjstoddard/Shadowdark.py/README.md

     ** Done ** Save characters to text file. ** Done **
     ** Done ** Add choosing between rolling 3d6 or 4d6 take the best 3 functionality. ** Done **
-    ** Done ** Add Zero level characters as a class option. ** Done **
+    ** Done ** Add Zero level characters as a class option. ** Done ** Generating starting gold if character is not Zero level Generating random equipment for Zero level characters

+Things I am not going to do:

+    Making this program compatible with any VTT
+    Making the character sheet output to anything other than plain text Adding 3rd party ancestries or classes
+    adding more attribute generation methods

+Things I might do depending on my energy levels and free time:

+    Build a GUI interface, this is a very long term goal Add functionality to buy starting equipment